xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-zoekt/index.md

 # Using the GitLab-Zoekt chart **(PREMIUM SELF EXPERIMENT)**

 FLAG:
-On self-managed GitLab, by default this feature is disabled.
+On self-managed GitLab, by default this feature is not available.
 To make it available, an administrator can enable the feature flags named `index_code_with_zoekt` and `search_code_with_zoekt`.
 On GitLab.com, this feature is available.